Skip to content

 Lasioglossum angusticeps

 The bee nests gregariously in burrows excavated in clay exposed by landslips at the bases of cliffs and slopes above beaches.
-Common bird’s-foot-trefoil (common in grasslands along this stretch of coast) has been identified as their most important forage plant.
+Common Bird’s-foot-trefoil (common in grasslands along this stretch of coast) has been identified as their most important forage plant.

 Andrena (Cnemidandrena) simillima